 - 1. Review results of the drug and alcohol test required by company policy and take appropriate corrective action (see Drug and Alcohol Testing policy). - 2.
 Complete Accident Investigation Form. - 3.
 Review the Accident Investigation Form and employee's overall safety record. - 4.
 Discuss with employee the facts of the accident to gain consensus of the primary root cause and formulate what training is necessary to prevent reoccurrence of a similar accident. - 5.
-If this is the third preventable accident within a 24 month rolling period, the employee will be terminated. - 6.
+If this is the third preventable accident within a 24 month rolling period, the employee will be terminated\. - 6.
 If this is the third preventable accident within a 36 month rolling period, the employee will be placed on Administrative Leave for up to five days while the case is reviewed by the driver's STS/STM or General Manager.
-The driver's STS/STM or General Manager will make a recommendation to the Area Director of Safety who is responsible for making a determination as to whether to retain or terminate the employee.
+The driver's STS/STM or General Manager will make a recommendation to the Area Director of Safety who is responsible for making a determination as to whether to retain or terminate the employee\.
 Any employee retained after a third preventable accident must complete the training outlined under Second Preventable Accident.

-Injury Management Driving Out Harm Global Safety Standard 10 - INCIDENT RESPONSE Version Date Description Approved By 1.0 May 1, 2016 Approved by VP, Safety Michelle Simon Removed post injury drug test 1.1 March 14, 2017 requirement to include Michelle Simon, VP Safety reasonable suspicion only Removed Medcor process and Michelle Simon, 1.2 January 2, 2018 replaced with Sedgwick Clinical VP Safety Compliance Consultation Program
+Accident Management Driving Out Harm Global Safety Standard 10 - INCIDENT RESPONSE Version Date Description Approved By 1.0 May 1, 2016 Approved by VP, Safety Michelle Simon 1.1 March 14, 2017 Removed post injury drug test requirement to include reasonable suspicion only Michelle Simon, VP Safety 1.2 January 2, 2018 Removed Medcor process and replaced with Sedgwick Clinical Consultation Program Michelle Simon, VP Safety Compliance

-NOTE: Based on accident severity National Express reserves the right to discipline up to and including termination on a first offense.
+\ NOTE: Based on accident severity National Express reserves the right to discipline up to and including termination on a first offense.